Deadline

 - A resume of activities and achievements in scholastic journalism and other activities.

-- A self-analytical essay written by the candidate.
-Students should write with passion and make an impact on the judges because this essay functions as the applicant’s one-on-one interview.
-Essay should not exceed two pages in length.
-The essay must be typed and should include:
+- A personal narrative written by the candidate.
+Students should write with passion and make an impact on the judges because the personal narrative functions like an interview with the judging panel.
+Tips for writing a personal narrative, from the Journalism Education Association.
+Personal narrative should not exceed two pages in length.
+It must be typed and should include:

 - how working in journalism has impacted the applicant’s life